bazaarvoice/lassie/README.md

 private Board exampleBoard = new Board("Example");

-//This will add an Image widget to the Board.
+// This will add an Image widget to the Board.

-Image exampleImage = new Image();
+Image exampleImage = new Image(new Location(0,0),new Dimensions(20,20));
 exampleboard.getWidgets().add(exampleImage)

-// The client takes in the user's datadog credentials.
+// The client takes in the user's datadog api key and application key.
-// This creates the client which will send the exampleBoard containing exampleImage to the datadog servers as Json.
+// This creates the client which will send the exampleBoard containing exampleImage to the datadog servers.

-private DataDogScreenboardClient exampleScreenboardClient = new DataDogScreenboardClient(APPLICATION_KEY, API_KEY);
+DataDogScreenboardClient exampleScreenboardClient = new DataDogScreenboardClient(APPLICATION_KEY, API_KEY,URI.create("https://app.datadoghq.com/api/v1/screen"));

 // The int exampleId is the id of the created Board.
-// The client will sent the request and it will return a ScreenboardResponse which the client handles, ultimately producing an int.
+// The client will sent the request and it will return an int.

 int exampleId = exampleScreenboardClient.create(exampleBoard);
 ```